prashnts/prashnts.github.io/_posts/2015-01-22-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Test blog post"
 subtitle: "LOLLllllllllll"
 date:   2015-01-22 22:32:31
 categories: jekyll update
 author: "Prashant Sinha"
-hero: /assets/img/progresso_oli_2014309_lrg%20copy.jpg
+hero: /assets/img/progresso_oli_2014309_lrg copy.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets:

+#Code

 {% highlight ruby %}
 def print_hi(name)